TAR CREEK (OTTAWA COUNTY)

 The Data Gap Report identified data gaps that need to be filled in order to complete the nature and extent investigation and the human health risk assessment.
 Field sampling activities began July 10, 2017, and were completed in October 2017.
 All data are presented in the draft RI characterization Report which was released for review and comment from July 1, 2019 through October 18, 2019.

-Watershed Sampling Program - began in 2019 in coordination with US Geological Survey.
+Watershed Sampling Program - began in 2019 in coordination with US Geological Survey and continues.

 The fate, transport, and loading of metals in the aqueous phase and their presence in contaminated sediment in the Neosho and Spring River watersheds in the Tri-State Mining District is being studied to assist remediation and restoration.
 The program includes measuring streamflow and collection of water and sediment samples from seven identified sites for measuring metal concentrations in streambed sediment and water column (Table 1).
 The specific objectives for this effort comprise: